Get E-Book

 c.on('close', () => server.close());

-The slow-reader demo is also local but still useful:
+The slow-reader demo is also local, but it teaches a real pressure path -

 import net from 'node:net';